Alex Lloyd (racing driver)

-Alex Stewart Lloyd (born December 28,1984) is a British former motor racing driver.
-He was close friends with multiple Formula One World Champion Lewis Hamilton during his karting and early career.
+Alex Stewart Lloyd (born December 28, 1984) is a British former motor racing driver.
+Lloyd was the 2003 British Racing Driver of the Year and went on to win the 2007 Indy Lights Championship and finished fourth in the 2010 Indianapolis 500.
+He was known by the nickname "Pink Lloyd."
+Lloyd now produces music under the alias "Mr Lloyd."

-Early career
+Junior racing career

 Lloyd was born in Manchester, England.
-At the age of nine, he began racing karts in the British Super One Championship and the European championship.
-In 1999, at age 14, he became British Open Champion in the category.
+At the age of nine, he began kart racing in the British Super One Championship and the European championship.
+In 1999, at the age of fourteen, he became the British Open Champion in kart racing.
 In 2000, he began testing Formula Ford cars.

-In 2001, he moved into Formula Ford racing achieving a 2nd place at a European Championship round at Spa-Francorchamps.
-He also finished in 13th place in the prestigious Formula Ford Festival.
-During the winter he raced in the Formula Renault UK Winter Series reaching 3rd place in the championship.
-He graduated to the main Formula Renault series in 2002 achieving a 9th place finish in the championship.
+In 2001, he moved into Formula Ford racing, placing second at a European Championship round at Spa-Francorchamps.
+He also finished in thirteenth place in the prestigious Formula Ford Festival.
+During the winter, he raced in the Formula Renault UK Winter Series, placing third in the championship.
+He graduated to the main Formula Renault series in 2002, finishing ninth in the championship.

-During 2003 Lloyd received wider recognition for his ability earning the BRCD McLaren Autosport Young Driver of the Year award.
-This followed a result of 2nd in the Formula Renault UK championship behind Lewis Hamilton.
-His second place saw him place ahead of James Rossiter and Mike Conway.
+During 2003, Lloyd earned the BRCD McLaren Autosport Young Driver of the Year award.
+This followed a second place finish in the Formula Renault UK championship behind Lewis Hamilton and ahead of James Rossiter and Mike Conway.

-Racing around the world
+Formula One and IndyCar

 In 2004, Lloyd conducted his first Formula One test in a McLaren as part of his prize for winning the Young Driver of the Year award the previous year.
 He was unable to compete in British Formula 3 as planned, due to funding problems.
 However, he carried out several tests with Alan Docking Racing and teammate Will Power.
 He took part in the final seven rounds of the Euro Formula 3000 series, recording one win and three pole positions.

-However, the lack of financial backing persisted.
-As a result during 2005 Lloyd had a very limited racing program, taking in 2 races in Italian Formula 3000 for the GP Racing in order to help with car development and a one-off ride in a Formula Renault 3.5 Series event at Monaco.
+Lloyd continued to struggle to find financial backing in 2005, only taking in two races in Italian Formula 3000 for the in order to help with car development and a one-off ride in a Formula Renault 3.5 Series event at Monaco.
 For the winter of 2005–06 he was signed up to drive in A1 Grand Prix for Team Great Britain, however he only undertook one mid-season drive and was never able to race the car, with the GB team opting to give veteran driver Robbie Kerr greater opportunities.